-Without a doubt, the main benefit of the western tennis grip is the ability for players to generate a significant amount of topspin, which can be great for a few different reasons.
+Without a doubt, the main benefit of the western tennis grip is the ability for players to generate a significant amount of topspin, which can be great for a few reasons.

-Beyond consistency, a high amount of topspin also causes the ball to “jump,” or spring back upward when it hits the ground on your opponent’s side of the court.
+Beyond consistency, a high amount of topspin also causes the ball to “jump” or spring back upward when it hits the ground on your opponent’s side of the court.

-The farther back your opponent stands, the harder it becomes for them to hit a winner and the fewer angels they can hit, which can be helpful to keep your opponent on the defense.
+The farther back your opponent stands, the harder it becomes for them to hit a winner and the fewer angles they can hit, which can be helpful to keep your opponent on the defense.

 Drawbacks of a Western Grip

-Unfortunately, while a western grip can be a fantastic grip it does have some drawbacks.
+Unfortunately, while a western grip can be a fantastic grip, it does have some drawbacks.

 Should I Use a Western Grip?

 For many players, the western forehand grip may be a great choice.
-However, if you’re just getting started with tennis you may opt for the eastern or semi-western grip and then move your way over to the western grip if it feels comfortable.
+However, if you’re just getting started with tennis, you may opt for the eastern or semi-western grip and then move your way over to the western grip if it feels comfortable.

 Unfortunately, there’s no perfect answer to which grip a player should use.
-However, through experimentation and remaining flexible you’ll be sure to find a grip that suits your style of play.
+However, through experimentation and remaining flexible, you’ll be sure to find a grip that suits your style of play.